Philipbear/msbuddy/README.md

 ```
 from msbuddy import Buddy

-# initialize a Buddy object
+# instantiate a Buddy object
 buddy = Buddy()

 # load data, here we use a mgf file as an example